5 stars

 • The initial duration of the work permit will be 3 years, with possibilities of extension or transition of the foreign worker into permanent resident status in Canada.

-The employees benefit from the GTS program as they would have an opportunity to live and work in Canada and be allowed to sponsor their spouses and children for dependent visas so that the families remain united.
+The employees benefit from the GTS program as they would have an opportunity to live and work in Canada and be allowed to bring their spouses and children together with them.

 After 1 year of continuous work experience, foreign workers generally become eligible for permanent residence, which can be a win for both parties.